-Two postdoctoral positions are available in the Department of Anesthesiology and Pain Center at Washington University School of Medicine in St. Louis.
-Dr. Yu-Qing Cao’s group is looking for highly motivated individuals interested in understanding the pathophysiology of migraine headache and to exploring novel therapeutic targets.
-Ongoing projects focus on studying how changes of ion channel activities and neuro-immune interactions contribute to migraine generation and progression.
+Applications are invited for two NIH- and DoD-funded postdoctoral positions in the Cao Laboratory in the Department of Anesthesiology and Pain Center at Washington University School of Medicine in St. Louis.
+We are looking for highly motivated candidates to lead the projects in understanding the mechanisms underlying migraine and other chronic pain as well as exploring novel molecular and cellular targets for new therapeutics.
+Ongoing research focus on studying how changes of ion channel activities and neuro-immune interactions contribute to migraine generation and progression.
+A new direction is to identify common and/or unique molecular targets for chronic trigeminal and body pain.
 We employ multidisciplinary approaches including electrophysiology, time-lapse imaging, anatomical tracing, single neuron profiling, mouse genetics and behavioral assessment of pain.

 Applicants interested in the positions should send their curriculum vitae, statement of research interests and career goals, along with contact information for three references to: